 Brazil: The community’s big brother

-Prince Manvendra Singh Gohil is the first openly gay member of India’s royal family.
+Prince Manvendra Singh Gohil is the first out gay member of India’s royal family.
 After he came out in 2006, his family publicly disowned him, resulting in a mental breakdown and hospitalization.
-He bounced back and, a few years later, decided to create a community and second family for other people rejected by their loved ones.
+A few years later, after his recovery, he decided to create a community and second family for other people rejected by their loved ones.
 Now he runs an HIV education organization and has founded a retirement home for the LGBTQ community in his town, Rajpipla (in Gujarat in northeast India) — it’s the first of its kind in Asia.

 China: From ’90s chatroom to local meetups